Composite Ramsey theorems via trees: Notation and technical background

 \section{Notation and technical background}

 In this section we collect the notation and technical facts that will be used throughout the paper.
-The reader should note that the proofs of the concrete Theorems in Section \ref{concrete}, which contain almost all of the combinatorial ideas needed for the proof of our general theorem, mostly manages to avoid these notations and relies on more well known facts.
+The reader should note that the proofs of the special cases of our main result presented in Section \ref{concrete}, which contain almost all of the combinatorial ideas needed for the proof of our general theorem, mostly avoid these notations and rely on more well known facts.
 Namely, the only thing from Subsection \ref{subsection poly} needed in Section \ref{concrete} is the more usual $\mathbb{P}_0=\mathbb{N}$ case of the polynomial van der Waerden theorem, and Subsection \ref{subs family} can be entirely skipped.

 The main technical difficulty with the proof of Theorem \ref{thm:main} is that each step of our induction will require us to prove Ramsey theoretic results on the space of polynomials with an additional variable (see the discussion after the proof of Theorem \ref{iterated 2}), which leads to notational difficulties if not combinatorial ones.